mcustiel/learn-go-3/README.md

 # learn-go-3
-Learning how to program Go, how to make a game and how to use sdl
+Learning how to program Go, how to make a game and how to use SDL library